Palembang Sultanate: Kraton Beringin Janggut

-The area of the Kraton Beringin Janggut was known to be surrounded with a network of canals: the Musi River to the south, Tengkuruk River to the west, Penedan canal to the north, and Rendang or Karang Waru River to the east.
-The Penedan canal was connected with Kemenduran, Kapuran and Kebon Duku canals.
+The area of the Kraton Beringin Janggut was known to be surrounded by a network of canals: the Musi River to the south, the Tengkuruk River to the west, Penedan canal to the north, and Rendang or Karang Waru River to the east.
+The Penedan Canal was connected with the Kemenduran, Kapuran, and Kebon Duku canals.
 The network of canals was the main mode of transportation for people during this period of the Sultanate.

-Kraton Kuto Tengkuruk ( -1797)
+Kraton Kuto Tengkuruk

 During the reign of Sultan Mahmud Badaruddin I, the fifty-hectares wide Kraton Kuto Tengkuruk or Kuto Lamo (lit. 'old palace') became the main center of the Palembang Sultanate.
 Kraton Kuto Tengkuruk was bordered with Kapuran River (now Pasar Cinde) to the north, Tengkuruk River to the east (in what is now the complex of Pupuk Sriwidjaja Palembang), River Musi to the south, and Sekanak River (now Lambidaro River in 36 Ilir) to the west.
 The landmarks of Kraton Kuto Tengkuruk were the domed Great Mosque and the palace proper of Kuto Batu / Kuto Tengkuruk.
+Sultan Muhammad Bahauddin (reigned 1776–1803) had Kuto Besak's palace built.
+In 1821, the Dutch attacked Palembang again and annexed the city.
+The sultanate is dissolved and the fort of Kuto Tengkuruk, deconstructed.
+The Dutch have built in its place an administrative residence which is now the Sultan Mahmud Badaruddin II museum.